miyamaker/ERC721M/README.md

 <h3 align="center">MiyaMints / ERC721M</h3>

   <p align="center">
-    An ERC721 extension that is designed with Network Spirituality in mind.
+    An NFT launchpad that is designed with Network Spirituality in mind.
     <br />
-    ////////// THIS IS A WORK IN PROGRESS!
-NOT YET TESTED OR IN PRODUCTION! //////////
+    THIS IS EXPERIMENTAL CODE BUILT ON EXPERIMENTAL TECHNOLOGY, PLEASE PROCEED WITH CAUTION!!!
     <br />
     <a href="https://github.com/Zodomo/ERC721M/issues">Report Bug</a>
     ·